SystemsApproach/tcpcc/design.rst

-Instead of a simple calculation of Jain's fairness index, Ware advocates for a threshold based on *harm*, as measured by a reduction in throughput or an increase in latency.
+Instead of a simple calculation of Jain's fairness index, Ware advocates for a threshold based on *harm*, as measured by a reduction in throughput or an increase in latency or jitter.
 Intuitively, if the amount of harm caused by flows using a new mechanism B on flows using existing mechanism A is within a bound derived from how much harm A-managed flows cause other A-managed flows, we can consider B deployable alongside A without harm.
-Ware goes on to propose concrete measures of acceptable harm, which we revisit for specific pairwise comparisons throughout the book.
+Ware goes on to propose concrete measures of acceptable harm, which turns out to be more complicated than it might first appear.
+Even with a single congestion control algorithm, the amount of harm that one flow causes another depends on factors such as its RTT, start time, and duration.
+Thus measures of harm need to take into account the range of impacts that different flows have on each other in under the existing regime and aim to do no worse with a new algorithm.

 3.4 Experimental Methodology
 --------------------------------